-To get a starting point to discuss the quality of approximation algorithms it is useful to first consider the most simple algorithm that chooses the values of the variables randomly and uniformly from all values in $\{0,1\}^N$ .
-If the predicate P is satisfied by t inputs in $\{0,1\}^n$ it is easy to see that this algorithm, on the average, satisfies $mt2^{-n}$ constraints.
+To get a starting point to discuss the quality of approximation algorithms it is useful to first consider the most simple algorithm that chooses the values of the variables randomly and uniformly from all values in $\{0, 1\}^N$.
+If the predicate P is satisfied by t inputs in $\{0, 1\}^n$ it is easy to see that this algorithm, on the average, satisfies $mt2^{-n}$ constraints.
 By using the method of conditional expectations it is also easy to deterministically find an assignment that satisfies this number of constraints.

 A very strong type of hardness result possible for a Max-CSP is to prove that, even for instances where the optimal assignment satisfies all constraints, it is NP-hard to find an assignment that does significantly better (by a constant factor independent of N) than the above trivial algorithm.
 We call such a predicate "approximation resistant on satisfiable instances".
-A somewhat weaker, but still strong, negative result is to establish that the approximation ratio given by the trivial algorithm, namely $t2^{-n}$ , is the best approximation ratio that can be obtained by an efficient algorithm.
+A somewhat weaker, but still strong, negative result is to establish that the approximation ratio given by the trivial algorithm, namely $t2^{-n}$, is the best approximation ratio that can be obtained by an efficient algorithm.
 This is equivalent to saying that we cannot satisfy significantly more than $mt2^{-n}$ constraints when given an almost satisfiable instance.
 We call such a predicate "approximation resistant".
-It is well known that, unless P=NP, Max-3-Sat (i.e. when P is the disjunction of the three literals) is approximation resistant on satisfiable instances and Max-3-Lin (i.e. when P is the exclusive-or of three literals) is approximation resistant [Håstad 2001].
+It is a basic fact that, unless P=NP, Max-3-Sat (i.e. when P is the disjunction of the three literals) is approximation resistant on satisfiable instances and Max-3-Lin (i.e. when P is the exclusive-or of three literals) is approximation resistant [8].

-When it comes to positive results on approximability the most powerful technique is semi-definite programming introduced in this context in the classical paper by Goemans and Williamson [1995] studying the approximability of Max-Cut.
-They established the approximability constant $\alpha{GW} \approx .878$ implying that Max-Cut is not approximation resistant.
-Somewhat surprisingly as proved by Khot et al. [2007], this constant has turned out, assuming the Unique Games Conjecture, to be best possible.
-We note that these results have been extended in great generality by O'Donnell and Wu [2008] who determined the complete approximation curve of Max-Cut.
+When it comes to positive results on approximability the most powerful technique is semidefinite programming introduced in this context in the classical paper by Goemans and Williamson [6] studying the approximability of Max-Cut, establishing the approximability constant $\alpha{GW} \approx$.878.
+In particular, this result implies that Max-Cut is not approximation resistant.
+Somewhat surprisingly as proved by Khot et al. [12], this constant has turned out, assuming the Unique Games Conjecture, to be best possible.
+We note that these results have been extended in great generality and O'Donnell and Wu [14] determined the complete approximation curve of Max-Cut.

-In a breakthrough paper, Raghavendra [2008] showed that a canonical semi-definite program gives the best approximation ratio for all CSPs with a constant domain and arity assuming the Unique Games Conjecture.
-The achieved approximation ratio for a specific CSP equals the integrality gap of the semi-definite program but, as the latter is often difficult to analyze, the achieved approximation ratio is unresolved for many CSPs.
-In particular, the general problem of determining which predicates are approximation resistant is still not resolved but as this is not the main theme of this paper let us cut this discussion short by mentioning a general result by Austrin and Mossel [2009].
-This paper relies on the Unique Games Conjecture by Khot [2002] and proves that, under this conjecture, any predicate such that the set $P^{-1}(1)$ supports a pairwise independent measure is approximation resistant.
+The general problem of determining which predicates are approximation resistant is still not resolved but as this is not the main theme of this paper let us cut this discussion short by mentioning a general result by Austrin and Mossel [2].
+This paper relies on the Unique Games Conjecture by Khot [11] and proves that, under this conjecture, any predicate such that the set $P^{-1}(1)$ supports a pairwise independent measure is approximation resistant.

-On the algorithmic side there is a general result by Hast [2005] that is somewhat complementary to the result of Austrin and Mossel.
+On the algorithmic side there is a general result by Hast, [7], that is somewhat complementary to the result of Austrin and Mossel.
 Hast considers the real valued function $P^{\leq 2}$ which is the sum of the linear and quadratic parts of the Fourier expansion of P. Oversimplifying slightly, the result by Hast says that if $P^{\leq 2}$ is positive on all inputs accepted by P then we can derive a non-trivial approximation algorithm and hence P is not approximation resistant.